AlexandreDecan/sismic/docs/code.rst

 contained in the preamble overrode its value.
-If you want to make use of the initial context to somehow *parametrize* the execution of the statechart while still providing *default* values for these parameters, you should either check the existence of the variables before setting their values or rely on the ``setdefault`` function that is exposed by the Python code evaluator when the preamble of a statechart is executed.
+If you want to make use of the initial context to somehow *parametrize* the execution of the statechart while still providing *default* values for these parameters, you should either check the existence of the variables before setting their values or rely on the ``setdefault`` function that is exposed by the Python code evaluator when a piece of code is executed (not only in the preamble).

 This function can be used to define (and return) a variable, very similarly to the ``setdefault`` method of a dictionary.
 Using this function, we can easily rewrite the preamble